 Description:

-You’ll be encouraging some of our customers who may have additional needs such as dementia or other long-term health conditions, or who may find it difficult to be part of a large group, to develop confidence and break down personal barriers to getting involved in our fun activities, whether it be part of the group or individually.
+You’ll be encouraging some of our customers who may have additional needs such as dementia or other long-term health conditions, to develop confidence and get involved in fun activities, whether it be part of the group or individually.

 You will take time to get to know the customer by chatting & listening to them, working closely with their key worker to understand their needs, background and choices, helping to find solutions to enrich their experience at Day Club.